-9 CREDIT CONTROL AND DEBT COLLECTION RULES FOR ASSESSMENT RATES, REFUSE AND SUNDRY DEBTORS
+10. CREDIT CONTROL AND DEBT COLLECTION RULES FOR ASSESSMENT RATES, REFUSE AND SUNDRY DEBTORS

-- 9.1 Where consumers fail to pay their accounts in respect of assessment rates, refuse, sewerage, sundry debtors and unmetered properties by the due date of every month, the following actions will be taken: - 9.1.1 Final notices/accounts will be posted or delivered where accounts are in arrears for 60 days (2 months) or more.
+- 10.1 Where consumers fail to pay their accounts in respect of assessment rates, refuse, sundry debtors and unmetered properties by the due date of every month, the following actions will be taken: - 10.1.1 Final notices/accounts will be posted or delivered where accounts are in arrears for 60 days (2 months) or more.
 The final notice/account will contain a note that the client may arrange to pay the outstanding balance in terms of this Policy.
 Information that this account constitutes a final notice and failure to settle the account on the due date will lead to disconnection of services where applicable and any date thereafter, without further notice, must however form an integral part of the account.
-In the case of assessment rates the defaulter must be advised that the Council intends instituting legal process which could lead to his/her property being sold in execution. - 9.1.2 The same procedure in respect of arrangements for paying off of arrears or extension of payments as for water and electricity will apply. - 9.1.3 If no response has been received within 14 days after the final account had been sent, those accounts still outstanding will be handed over to debt collectors for collection and/or for legal action to the Attorneys and will be listed at the Information Trust Corporation. - 9.1.4 Where an account remains unpaid on a property that is unmetered, the above procedures will also apply. - 9.1.5 As part of the legal actions involved to collect outstanding taxes, Council's Attorneys may obtain an attachment order on the applicable property on behalf of the Municipality only after having received written instruction in this regard from the Chief Financial Officer.
+In the case of assessment rates the defaulter must be advised that the Council intends instituting legal process which could lead to his/her property being sold in execution. - 10.1.2 The same procedure in respect of arrangements for paying off of arrears or extension of payments for electricity will apply. - 10.1.3 If no response has been received within 14 days after the final account had been sent, those accounts still outstanding will be handed over to debt collectors for collection and/or for legal action to the legal department. - 10.1.4 Where an account remains unpaid on a property that is unmetered, the above procedures will also apply. - 10.1.5 As part of the legal actions involved to collect outstanding taxes, legal department may obtain an attachment order on the applicable property on behalf of the Municipality only after having received written instruction in this regard from the Chief Financial Officer. - 10.1.6 Where there is a query on the account, for instance on electricity, the customer must continue to pay other items on the customer bill e.g. property rates, refuse etc. - 10.1.7